Kidney transplantation is the best way known to save a

 kidney failure.
 In the past, kidneys were only taken

 as 8 years in some places in Canada.
-In other places, the wait time may be less.
 For this reason, more people are making the

 decision to become kidney donors.

-If you decide to become a kidney donor, you need to contact the Living Donor Program in your area.
-Samples of your blood will be
+If you want to become a kidney donor, you need to contact the Living Donor Program in your area.

 CT scan of the kidneys to evaluate your kidneys,

 urinary tract, and other structures in your pelvis.

 You will meet with a transplant surgeon prior to booking a surgery date.
 The surgeon will discuss the two surgical options available including an open or laparoscopic procedure to remove the donor kidney.
 The transplant surgeon will inform you which procedure is best for you.
 The surgeon will review the risks of the surgery with you and also complete a physical exam.